 4. Traceable Rarity

 Only a certified Australian pink or blue diamond has a unique serial number laser inscribed on its girdle.
-This number can be validated by the Argyle mine and used to appraise its rarity through Argyle Diamond Analytics™ (ADA).
+This number can be validated by the Argyle mine and used to appraise its rarity through Australian Pink Diamond Analytics.

 ADA is a data driven reporting system that evaluates every diamond that has been certified and inscribed by the Argyle mine since formal records have been kept.
 The system categorises the exact number of diamonds by colour, size, shape and clarity.
 With this information it is possible to statistically calculate the rarity of any Australian pink or blue diamond.
 This traceable rarity is a very important factor to consider when investing, especially after the Argyle mine closes.

-When you consider that non-Argyle certified pink diamonds will continue to be mined for decades to come, within several years, they will outnumber an Australian pink diamonds.
+When you consider that non-Australian certified pink diamonds will continue to be mined for decades to come, within several years, they will outnumber an Australian pink diamonds.
 They can’t be tracked for rarity, as there are no formal records kept or any reporting systems available to do this!
-This factor alone makes an Argyle certified pink diamond the ultimate limited edition!
+This factor alone makes an Australian certified pink diamond the ultimate limited edition!

-5. GIA Colour Grading vs. Argyle Colour Grading
+5. GIA Colour Grading vs. Australian Colour Grading

 The GIA grade all diamonds in the face-up position, in a white non-fluorescent plastic tray.
 The surrounding ambient lighting is removed from the equation by the use of a viewing box.
 Then, by using a standardised geometry system, the observer visually estimates the diamonds colour.